What to Discuss Before Refinancing

 Refinance a Mortgage

 Refinancing a mortgage can save borrowers a substantial amount of money as long as they refinance the right way.
 If you think refinancing might be the right choice at this point in your mortgage, there are a lot of questions you should ask before taking that plunge.
 Set up a time to sit down with your Loan Officer to discuss your motivation for refinancing as well as your current financial situation and future plans to figure out what type of refinancing—if any—is right for you.
+You can also check out our refinancing calculator to start the process.

 It is important to work with your Loan Officer to understand every risk and additional cost associated with refinancing.
 Here are some important questions to think through with your Loan Officer when starting the refinancing process: